VIDEO 2025

 Edition of 3

-A static camera is trained on a standard 6-hole bathroom sink drain.
-The video depicts a stream of water that is redirected in an attempt to fill each hole perfectly with the flow of the faucet, moving from one hole to the next.
+In Ceal Floyer’s Plughole, a static camera is obsessively focused on a six-hole bathroom sink drain.
+The video depicts a stream of water being redirected to fill each hole perfectly, one by one, using the faucet’s flow.
 The drain’s function as a receptacle for water becomes a kind of short-circuit, as water itself becomes the material that plugs its own pathway.
+By subjecting familiar objects to simple yet profound functional inversions that become semiotic inversions too, Floyer playfully reroutes conventional patterns of perception.
+Her works serve as productive irritations that use their inherent logic to prompt an open process of seeing and thinking.

 Presented by Esther Schipper (Berlin, Paris, Seoul).